janko/rodauth-omniauth/README.md

 ### Account creation

-Since provider accounts have verified the email address, local accounts created via external logins are automatically considered verified.
+Accounts created via external login are automatically verified, because it's assumed your email address was verified by the external provider.
 If you want to use extra user information for account creation, you can do so via hooks:

 ```rb
 before_omniauth_create_account { account[:name] = omniauth_name }